orbeon/orbeon-forms-doc/form-runner/advanced/buttons-and-processes/actions-form-runner-send.md

     - If at least one PDF template is available, the default is to use one of the PDF templates.
 But if `use-pdf-template = "false"`, then use of any PDF template is disabled and the automatic PDF is produced.
 - `pdf-template-name`
-    - When at least one of the PDF templates has a name, if `pdf-template-name` specifies a name, such as with `pdf-template-name = "archive"`, the list of available PDF templates is reduced to those having an exactly matching name.
+    - If `pdf-template-name` specifies a name, such as with `pdf-template-name = "archive"`, the list of available PDF templates is reduced to those having an exactly matching name.
 If no matching name is found, an error is raised.
-- `lang`
+- `pdf-template-lang`
-    - When at least one of the PDF templates has a language, if `lang` specifies a language, such as with `lang = "fr"`, among the list of available PDF templates, the one with a matching name is chosen if possible.
+    - If `pdf-template-lang` specifies a language, such as with `pdf-template-lang = "fr"`, the list of available PDF templates as reduced by `pdf-template-name` is used to find a PDF template with a matching language.
+      If no matching language is found, an error is raised.
+    - If `pdf-template-lang` is empty or missing:
-      Otherwise, the one with the current form language is used.
-Finally, if there is no match, the first available PDF template is used.
+        - The PDF template with the current form language is used, if there is a match.
+        - If there is no match, the first available PDF template is used.

 ### Sending a PDF binary